 This event will include a wide range of hands-on, interactive science activities accessible to all ages and presented by Indigenous scientists, Elders and youth as well as science academics/researchers, community groups, government departments and science outreach providers.

-Activities will include: Yarning with Elders on bush foods and medicines, Indigenous astronomy, the science of ochre, 3D printing workshops, maths puzzles, neural knitting, making traditional Aboriginal tools, physics activities, and much more!
+Activities will include: Yarning with Elders on bush foods and medicines, Indigenous astronomy, 3D printing workshops, maths puzzles, liquid nitrogen shows, neural knitting, making traditional Aboriginal tools, physics activities, and much more!

 The day will feature secondary student leaders from regional areas (northern NSW and Riverina) who are taking part in the National Indigenous Science Education Program.
 They will be available to demonstrate a range of science activities to you.